 Boat Lettering Removal:

-The first step in removing lettering and/or graphics from your boat is to determine what you’re dealing with.
+The first step in removing an old boat name is to determine what you’re dealing with.
 Is it a painted boat name or vinyl boat name?

 Vinyl lettering Removal:

 Peel up the edge and pull from the surface.
 You can get this started with a plastic scraper or your fingernails pretty simply.
 A heat gun, hair dryer or in some cases the heat from the sun can help this process.
 Sometimes pulling back on itself or at a small angle to the surface can help bring the adhesive with the film.
 Remove excess adhesive with Goof-Off or GooGone, or other similar adhesive removal product.

 After the lettering is removed, take this opportunity to polish the surface thoroughly, which cannot be done with lettering in place.
 Power buff the surface with a waxless polishing compound.
 The compound should also not contain Teflon; Silicones as this can affect the adhesion of the new name.

 Most lettering is one-part enamel and most hull surfaces are gel coat.
 If that is the case, acetone and rubbing compound mixture used with a power buffer can take the lettering off.
 This will also polish the gel coat at the same time.
 This method is best when the paint is worn thin.
 If the paint is newer and thicker it is best to soften the paint with an acetone saturated pad of paper towels first, then while the paint is still soft quickly scrape the paint off with a razor-blade scraper.
 It is important to round the corners of the razor blade first with sand paper as to not scratch the gel coat.
 This should take off a majority of the paint.
 The power buffer will get the small ruminant and polish the surface to a mirror finish.